-When their personalities are healthy and in balance the type four individual is willing and able to reveal very personal things, even things which cause them shame, in an effort to understand their own personal truth and experience.
+When their personalities are healthy and in balance the type four individual is willing and able to reveal very personal things, even things that cause them shame, in an effort to understand their own personal truth and experience.

 This capacity allows them to discover their own true nature and deal with their emotional history more readily than other personality types.
-It also gives them a strength and endurance with which they cope with suffering.
+It also gives them strength and endurance with which they cope with suffering.

 This willingness to explore their own dark side means they find it easier to deal with the painful experiences of life that may overwhelm other individuals.

-Darkside of Enneagram Type 4 personalities
+Darkside of Enneagram Type 4 Personalities

-Despite this capacity for emotional honesty, type four personalities often feel empty inside, like they are missing something internally but which they struggle to identify.
+Despite this capacity for emotional honesty, type four personalities often feel empty inside, like they are missing something internally but they struggle to identify.